 Procurement may be defined as the process which creates, manages and fulfils contracts.
 Procurement accordingly commences once a need for goods, services or works has been identified and it ends when the goods are received, or the services or construction works are completed.
-Public procurement, because of its nature and size, can have a significant impact on social and economic development if it is used to leverage social and development objectives.
+Public procurement can have a significant impact on social and economic development, if it is used to leverage social and development objectives.

 The South African government requires that its considerable expenditure on the delivery, maintenance and operation of infrastructure (fixed assets that are constructed or result from construction operations) contribute to an increase in the number of people who have part or full occupational qualifications registered on the NQF or professional designations awarded by professional bodies or statutory councils.
-This standard has been prepared to leverage contributions towards the increase of the pool of qualified skilled people, and where required professionally registered, through training on professional services, services, design and build or engineering and construction works contracts associated with such expenditure.
-This standard establishes a minimum contract skills development goal which is to be achieved in the performance of a contract in relation to the provision of different types of workplace opportunities linked to work associated with a contract which culminate in or lead to:
+This standard has been prepared to leverage contributions towards the increase of the pool of qualified skilled people, and where required professionally registered, through training on professional services, design and build or engineering and construction works contracts associated with such expenditure.
+This Standard for developing skills through infrastructure contracts, establishes the minimum contract skills development goals to be achieved in the performance of such contracts relating to the provision of workplace opportunities, linked to or leading to:

-- a) a part or full occupational qualification registered on the National Qualification Framework; - b) a trade qualification leading to a listed trade (GG No. 35625, 31 August 2012); - c) a national diploma registered on the National Qualification Framework; and - d) registration in a professional category by one of the professional bodies listed in Table 1 of this standard.
+- a) a part- or full occupational qualification registered on the National Qualification Framework. - b) a trade qualification leading to a listed trade (GG No. 35625, 31 August 2012); - c) a national diploma registered on the National Qualification Framework; and - d) registration in a professional category by one of the professional bodies listed in Table 1 of this standard.

-Contractors are responsible for achieving the contract skills development goal and are provided with a number of methods for measuring their achievements.
+Contractors are responsible for achieving the contract skills development goals and are provided with a number of methods for measuring their achievements.
 They may, if need be, devolve their obligations onto subcontractors.

-This standard should be applied to a contract or an order issued in terms of a framework agreement that has a duration of 12 months or more, and a contract amount exceeding:
+This standard should be applied to;

+A contract or an order issued in terms of a framework agreement that has a duration of 12 months or more, and:

-- a) R5 million in the case of a professional service or service contract or an order issued in terms of such a contract; or - b) R60 million in the case of an engineering and construction works, or design and build contract or an order issued in terms of such a contract.
+- a) a contract of R5 million or more, in the case of a professional service or service contract or an order issued in terms of such a contract; or - b) a cidb grading designation of grade 7 or higher, in case of an engineering and construction works, or design and build contract or an order issued in terms of such a contract.